dolfly/nmdb/doc/guide.rst

 Before you install nmdb, you will need the following software:

 - libevent_, a library for fast event handling.
-- Either QDBM_, BDB_ or tokyocabinet_ for the database backend.
+- One or more of QDBM_, BDB_, tokyocabinet_ or tdb_ for the database backend.

-And, if you're going to use TIPC_:
+- If you want TIPC_ support, `Linux kernel`_ 2.6.16 or newer.

-- `Linux kernel`_ 2.6.16 or newer, compiled with TIPC_ support.
+- If you want SCTP_ support, libsctp-dev (or equivalent package).

 Compiling and installing